-La Maison Fou is my crazy energetic and always evolving home of four plus one Border
+La Maison Fou is my crazy,fun, & energetic always evolving home of four plus one Border

 La Maison Fou is a loosely translated french term of endearment for all those things which occur daily in a fun filled creative home full of evolving creativity.

-La Maison Fou is a place to cultivate my love for interiors, design and all the while juggling a home and design business which is ever changing and evolving.
+La Maison Fou is a place to cultivate my love for interiors, design and all the while creating a comfortable and personalized home which is ever changing and evolving.

 With a background in Fine Art, Interior Art is a personalized approach to planning,designing and creating visually interesting spaces,businesses and residences.